PQTLSSOK/benchmarks/README.md

-# Benchmarking scripts user guide
+# PQ TLS benchmarking scripts user guide
 This repository contains scripts which can be used to contain TLS benchmarks using OpenSSL.
 There are 4 Python scripts and 2 helper bash scripts.

 2 of the Python scripts prefixed by `sig`, are used to benchmark signatures in TLS and the other two prefixed by `kex` are used to benchmark key exchange algorithms in TLS.